Common Gateway Interface: Security

 This was the first widespread example of a new type of Web-based attack called code injection, where unsanitized data from Web users could lead to execution of code on a Web server.
 Because the example code was installed by default, attacks were widespread and led to a number of security advisories in early 1996.

+The Bash 'Shellshock' vulnerability permits execution of data injected into environment variables, which is precisely the mechanism that CGI uses to make HTTP headers available to programs; hence, Bash scripts used as CGI programs may have suffered a vulnerability to remote code execution.

 Alternatives

 For each incoming HTTP request, a Web server creates a new CGI process for handling it and destroys the CGI process after the HTTP request has been handled.
 Creating and destroying a process can consume more CPU time and memory resources than the actual work of generating the output of the process, especially when the CGI program still needs to be interpreted by a virtual machine.
 For a high number of HTTP requests, the resulting workload can quickly overwhelm the Web server.

 The computational overhead involved in CGI process creation and destruction can be reduced by the following techniques: